Langston, Oklahoma

-Langston is a town in Logan County, Oklahoma, United States, and is part of the Oklahoma City Metropolitan Statistical Area.
-The population was 1,724 at the 2010 census, an increase of 3.2 percent from the figure of 1,670 in 2000.
+Langston is a town in Logan County, Oklahoma, United States, and is part of the Oklahoma City metropolitan area.
+The population was 1,619 as of the 2020 United States census.
 Langston is home to Langston University, the only historically black college in Oklahoma.

 History

-Langston was founded on April 22, 1890, by Edward P. McCabe, an African-American political figure from Kansas.
+Langston was founded on April 22, 1890, by Edward P. McCabe, a Black American political figure from Kansas.
 McCabe helped lead a migration of black settlers from southern U.S. states who hoped to escape discrimination by creating a majority-black state in what was then the Territory of Oklahoma.
 He named the town for John Mercer Langston, a black member of the 51st United States Congress from Virginia.
 McCabe used traveling salesmen and African-American newspapers to advertise lots for sale in Langston, and the deeds which accompanied the sale of these lots stipulated that their re-sale could only be to other African-Americans.

-Langston was an all black town, one of fifty identifiable black towns and settlements created in Oklahoma between 1865 to 1920.
+Langston was an all black town, one of fifty identifiable black towns and settlements created in Oklahoma between 1865 and 1920.

 By 1891, Langston had a population of 200, which included a preacher, doctor, and schoolteacher.
 By 1892, the town had 25 businesses, with a bank and a public school.
-A Roman Catholic mission was established in 1893 by Rev. Bishop Theophile Meerschaert and the Benedictine Sisters.
+A Roman Catholic mission was established in 1893 by Bishop Theophile Meerschaert and the Benedictine Sisters.
 The town had a telephone system in service in 1895.
 In 1897, the Oklahoma Territorial Legislature passed a law creating the Colored Agricultural and Normal University at Langston (which later became Langston University).